National Toxicology Program Finds Cell Phone Radiation Induces DNA Damage

 Scientists from the National Toxicology Program presented their data on the genotoxicity of cell phone radiation in rats and mice at the annual meeting of the Environmental Mutagenesis and Genomics Society held in Raleigh, North Carolina from September 9-13, 2017.

-DNA damage was significantly increased in:
+The abstract states DNA damage was significantly increased in:

-In the frontal cortex of male mice from CDMA and GSM cell phone radiation,
+The frontal cortex of male mice from CDMA and GSM cell phone radiation,

-In peripheral leukocytes of female mice from CDMA only, and
+Peripheral leukocytes of female mice from CDMA only, and

-In the hippocampus of male rats from CDMA only.
+The hippocampus of male rats from CDMA only.

 There were no significant increases in micronucleated red blood cells in rats or mice.

 The authors concluded that, “exposure to RFR [radio frequency radiation] has the potential to induce measurable DNA damage under certain exposure conditions.”

 The study also found carcinogenic effects after long term exposure to cell phone radiation.
 In 2016 National Toxicology Program scientist released these findings: